 Can I get critical illness insurance if I’ve been diagnosed?

 Finding a critical illness provider that will agree to insure you for multiple sclerosis after you have already been diagnosed may be difficult.

 There is no cure for MS and because of the increased likelihood that you would need to make a claim, the majority of insurers will usually exclude you from their policies.

 This can dramatically reduce your choice of insurers and if you were to find a critical illness insurer to cover you, you would expect to pay a much higher price for your premiums.

-That being said, with the help of the expert advisors we work with, it may be possible to find a critical illness insurer that is willing to offer you cover, even with a current diagnosis of MS.
+That being said, with the help of the expert advisors we work with, it may be possible to find a critical illness insurer that is willing to offer you cover.

-To learn more about this and to discuss your options, speak to an insurance expert here.
+To learn more about this and to discuss your options, speak to an insurance expert.